This Syn Free Chicken Jalfrezi is the PERFECT family Slimming World curry. It’s also a doddle to make as it’s a one pan wonder!

 At first glance, it looks rather dated, but don’t let that put you off; it’s got the best index of recipes compared to my other ones.

-And I’m even more determined, seeing 2016 as a fresh start to add more recipes to my list.
+And I’m even more determined, seeing 2016 as a fresh start to add more Slimming World curry recipes to my list.

 How else can learn new things, eh?

-So I took a chance on by adapting their Chicken Jalfrezi and it is yummy (better still, it’s quite quick), so here it is if you’re looking for something different to try too.
+So I took a chance on by adapting their Chicken Jalfrezi in to a Slimming World curry.
+And it really is yummy.
+Better still, it’s quite quick.
+So here it is if you’re looking for something different to try too.

-If you like this, then you’ll probably love my Syn Free Chicken Bhuna which is my all time favourite curry dish.
+If you like this, then you’ll probably love my Syn Free Chicken Bhuna which is my all time favourite Slimming World curry.

 If you don’t want to miss out on future recipes, then why not subscribe for free below to get the latest straight in your inbox?

-CAN’T MAKE ME RIGHT NOW?
+CAN’T MAKE THIS SLIMMING WORLD CURRY RIGHT NOW?
 THEN WHY NOT PIN ME FOR LATER?

 Slimming World Syn Free Chicken Jalfrezi